kapilanramesh/jenkins-ci/README.md

 - terraform destroy
 - ansible run

 These industry-standard workflows are integral to this project.
-A solid understanding of these concepts will enable you to confidently identify yourself as a junior DevOps engineer
+A solid understanding of these concepts will enable you to confidently identify yourself as a junior DevOps engineer(Linux, aws, terraform, ansible,  webserver and network configuration )